nmrshll/dev-machine/README.md

 - git & settings
 - shell functions & aliases
 - programming languages:
   - go
   - nodejs & npm, yarn
   - python
   - ruby
 - gitkraken
-- docker, docker-compose, kubernetes, kubectl, minikube
+- docker, docker-compose, kubernetes (kubectl, minikube)
 - virtualbox & vagrant

-# Related
+## Related

 For more information on how this work and how to create your own from scratch, see Steve Edson's [blog post](https://steveedson.co.uk/ansible/dev-machine).